ExcelTitan/exceltitan.github.io/_posts/vba/2019-08-09-paste-values-with-vba-with-a-keyboard-shortcut.md

 ```

 ## How the VBA Paste Values Macro Works
 First we to paste the contents of the clipboard two different ways.
 Let’s look at an example.
-In this example, the range `A1:B4` contains raw numbers and the range `D1:E4` squares those numbers using a formula.
+In this example, the range <span style="background-color: #F2F2F2">A1:B4</span> contains raw numbers and the range <span style="background-color: #F2F2F2">D1:E4</span> squares those numbers using a formula.
 In the example, we have the Excel cells with formulas copied to our clipboard and we want to paste the values to another range.

 ![paste-values-img1](/imgs/paste-values/paste-values-img1.png)

-First, we’ll show what happens if you copy and paste the cells like normal, using `Ctrl+c` and `Ctrl+v`.
+First, we’ll show what happens if you copy and paste the cells like normal, using <span style="background-color: #F2F2F2">Ctrl+c</span> and <span style="background-color: #F2F2F2">Ctrl+v</span>.

 ![paste-values-img2](/imgs/paste-values/paste-values-img2.png)

 Excel tries to outsmart you by pasting the formulas down to the relative cells.
-The range `D6:E9` now contains formulas trying to square the results in cells `A6:B9`.
+The range <span style="background-color: #F2F2F2">D6:E9</span> now contains formulas trying to square the results in cells <span style="background-color: #F2F2F2">A6:B9</span>.
 That’s not what we wanted!
-We want to paste the values themselves in the range `D6:E9`.
+We want to paste the values themselves in the range <span style="background-color: #F2F2F2">D6:E9</span>.
 To do that, we’ll run the PasteValues macro.
 The first thing the macro tries to do is paste the formulas as values.
 That works great!
 It will then try to paste the same content as unformatted text, but this won’t do anything and the output of the first attempt remains.
-Trying to paste cell values as unformatted text would normally generate an error, but we've bypassed the errors using the `On Error Resume Next` code, so we get these results:
+Trying to paste cell values as unformatted text would normally generate an error, but we've bypassed the errors using the <span style="background-color: #F2F2F2">On Error Resume Next</span> code, so we get these results:

 ![paste-values-img3](/imgs/paste-values/paste-values-img3.png)